ArminBonakdar/Validation-of-Markerless-Motion-Capture-System/README.md

 Task: Lifting a 28 lbs.
 (12.7 kg) box from the floor to pelvis height while standing with each foot on a force plate.

 - Joint Angles Recorded: Back, neck, knee, elbow, shoulder

-Biomechanical Modeling: Joint reaction forces estimated using joint angle data and ground reaction forces.
+- Biomechanical Modeling: Joint reaction forces estimated using joint angle data and ground reaction forces.

-Data preprocessing included downsampling the recorded data to a uniform frequency of 40 Hz for analysis.
-The ML-OMC data were aligned with synchronized MB-OMC, IMUs, and force plate data using the peak of the hip joint angle as a reference point.
+Data Processing:
+- All datasets were downsampled to 40 Hz for synchronization.
+- Alignment was performed using the hip joint angle peak as a reference across systems.